 • You now need to find which folder iTunes uses to store downloaded podcasts.
 In iTunes, go to 'Edit' > 'Preferences', and go to the 'Advanced' tab.
 In there, you'll find the field "iTunes music location folder".
 Take a note of the folder - this is where podcast downloads are stored to.

-• Assuming you have a PC, go to 'My Computer', C Drive, and browse to the folder you identified earier.
+• Assuming you have a PC, go to 'My Computer', C Drive, and browse to the folder you identified earlier.
 In there, you'll find a folder called Podcasts, which will contain the mp3 files.
 You may find the folder contains a mixture of files, not all of which will be MP3 files.
-Make sure that the file extentions are visible, so you can see what is an mp3 file and what is not.
+Make sure that the file extensions are visible, so you can see what is an mp3 file and what is not.
 To do that, click on Tools on the menu, and choose 'Folder options'.
 Go to the 'View' tab and untick the option "Hide extensions for known file types"

 • You can then select and copy podcasts to your MP3 player, PDA or mobile phone.